lskatz/Kalamari/README.md

 ```bash
 downloadKalamari.sh
 ```

+To include incomplete assemblies, please see the download section under manual installation.

 Files will output to: `${CONDA_PREFIX}/share/kalamari-<version>/kalamari/`

 For more control over database downloads when using a conda installation, such as selecting databases, specifying an output directory, or setting download parameters, see [DOWNLOAD_PL.md](docs/DOWNLOAD_PL.md).